 Family physician with international development experience and specialty training in community health, Gilles works at the Clinic for Asylum Seekers and Refugees (CDAR) in Côte des Neiges.

-Luke Martin, Secretary
+Luke Martin, Treasurer

 Engaged for nearly three decades with homeless, ex-convicts, refugees and immigrants in Montreal, Luke directs The House of Friendship, an organization dedicated to peace and community solidarity.

 Nadia Timpov (Juracovschi), psychologist and advocate for social justice, refugee and women’s rights.
 She specialises in intervention with complex trauma survivors, such as trafficking, sexual violence, torture, etc. Highly engaged in her work, she also acts as a trainer, public speaker and supervisor for diverse community organisations groups who are intervening with a vulnerable population.
 Her involvement at RIVO began with an internship (2015), then as a certified clinician, a trainer, and supervisor, to finally join the board of directors in 2018

 Monique Tremblay, Member

 Holding a master's in psychology, Monique worked as a psychologist for over 30 years.
 She has developed and conducted various training programs in the health and social services networks as well as the TCRI, intervening with refugees and people living in poverty.
 Monique also leads clinical discussion meetings.
 Now retired, she is a member of RIVO's Board and the Service d'éducation et d'intégration interculturelle de Montréal (SEIIM).

 Agustina Pérez Saldana - psychologist and a RIVO clinicien originally from Mexico.
 From 1998 to 2008 she worked as a psychologist with people who have been affected by complex trauma before establishing herself in Quebec in 2008.
 In addition to having her own private practice, she is one of RIVO’s trainer/speaker/supervisor for professionals in the field.